 “We tried cloth, but it just didn’t work for our family.
 The only other option seemed to be disposables, all of which end up in landfill.
 This wasn’t a good option either.
 There had to be a better way.”

 After finding that there wasn’t an easy and readily available wholly compostable or biodegradable disposable nappy, we went on an international search to find a solution.

-This led us to Tasmania, and scientist, business woman and grandmother, Sue Allison-Rogers of Kuver Designs.
-Working alongside Sue, we have spent the last 12 months perfecting the nappies for Kiwi families.
+This led us to Tasmania, and scientist, business woman.
+Mum and Grand-Aunty, Sue Allison-Rogers of Kuver Designs.
+Working alongside Sue, we spent most of 2017 and early 2018 perfecting the nappies for Kiwi families.

 The nappy is comprised of a two-part system.
 A wholly compostable eco nappy pad and a washable, reusable fabric wrap or nappy pant.
 This maximises a snug, dry fit, with the added benefit of the eco nappy being fully compostable.
 With two small children of our own, we have been in a great position to test the effectiveness of the nappies first hand, from newborn through to toddler age.
 Our experience was so successful that we knew that we had to share the nappies with other Kiwi parents.

 “Parenting is tough.
 We get that, we’re parents too.
 We wanted to provide Kiwi families with an earth-friendly option that didn’t compromise on effectiveness or convenience, or mean hours of scrubbing poo.
 We believe that we have done that with Little & Brave Eco Nappies and can’t wait to share them.”